FreeJoy-Team/FreeJoyWiki/Analog-inputs-configuration.md

 ## Saving changes

-For applying axis configuration and saving it to the device press button "Write Config to Device".
+For applying axes configuration and saving it to the device press button "Write Config to Device".